Dark Skies Cornwall

 Download our application packs below for more information on how to apply.

-Celebrate Cornwall’s stunning night sky this International Dark Sky Week 21-28 April
+Celebrating Cornwall’s stunning night sky: International Dark Sky Week

-International Dark Sky Week is a global event dedicated to appreciating the beauty of the night sky and raising awareness about the importance of dark skies, inviting everyone to explore the wonders of the night and take action to protect our nocturnal environment.
+International Dark Sky Week is an annual global event dedicated to appreciating the beauty of the night sky and raising awareness about the importance of dark skies, inviting everyone to explore the wonders of the night and take action to protect our nocturnal environment.

 Look up into the night sky.
 How many stars can you see?
 Light pollution continues to grow at an alarming rate, doubling globally every eight years, taking away our view of the stars while harming human health and critical wildlife habitat, according to scientific studies.
 From enhancing wildlife biodiversity to preserving cultural heritage, dark skies are essential for a healthy planet.